NixOS/nixos-weekly/content/2018/03-a-tree-with-strong-roots.rst

 - `NixOS 18.03 release approaching`_

-  `Mog as set up`_ an `unofficial redbubble store`_ for various NixOS items (T-shirts, stickers, banners).
+  `Mog has set up`_ an `unofficial redbubble store`_ for various NixOS items (T-shirts, stickers, banners).

 - `Nix has learned to load plugins`_

 - `Nix workgroups area`_

-  Workgroups are being created to facilitate working on components of the Nix ecosystems.
-As of this writing there exist:
+  Workgroups are used to facilitate working on components of the Nix ecosystems.
+As of this writing there exists:

   - `container workgroup`_: "building (minimal) OCI containers from the nixpkgs ecosystem."
   - `router workgroup`_: running NixOS on your router.